AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 built in Debug mode would yield a ``debug-logger.adb.xcov`` annotated source result.

-Subunits, declared with a ``separate`` keyword and implemented in a separate source file, are compiled as part of their parent and are not considered as units on their own.
-Only the parent name has an effect in the coverage analysis scope specifications and it denotes the set of sources involved in the entire unit implementation, subunit sources included.

 For C, the notion of *translation unit* resolves to the set of tokens that the compiler gets to work on, after the pre-processing expansion of macros,
 #include directives and the like.
 This doesn't have an explicit name and